-No NEO of the Company is a party to an employment agreement, Further, no NEOs are entitled to compensation upon a change in control or termination, provided, however, that upon a change in control of Opco, each NEO shall be entitled to payment with respect to such NEO's Parent Equity Awards in the amounts set forth in the table entitled "Outstanding Equity Awards at Fiscal Year End" (assuming such change in control occurred on December 31, 2022, and other conditions described in footnote 9 to such table are met).
+No NEO of the Company is a party to an employment agreement.
+Further, no NEOs are entitled to compensation upon a change in control or termination, provided, however, that upon a change in control of OPAL Fuels LLC ("Opco"), a wholly owned subsidiary of the Company, each NEO shall be entitled to payment with respect to such NEO's Parent Equity Awards (as defined below), and upon a Change in Control Termination, PRSUs shall vest as described above, in each case, in the amounts set forth in the table entitled "Outstanding Equity Awards at Fiscal Year End" (assuming such change in control occurred on December 31, 2023, and other conditions described in the footnotes to such table are met).